rstudio/chromote/README.md

 - [Choosing which Chrome-based browser to use](https://rstudio.github.io/articles/articles/which-chrome.html)

-[^1]: This simple works interactively, but if you’re using chromote to
+[^1]: This simple example works interactively, but if you’re using
-    programmatically take screenshots you’ll want to read `vignette("example-loading-page")` for a consistent and reliable
+    chromote to programmatically take screenshots you’ll want to read `vignette("example-loading-page")` for a consistent and reliable
     approach.